seddighehhassanzadeh/LUMOS/README.md

 **Overall, the code implements a simple FPU that can perform basic arithmetic operations (addition, subtraction, multiplication, square root).
 It relies on pre-calculated results for multiplication and square root, likely obtained from separate units.**

-From line 50 we have a hardware description language commonly used to design digital circuits.
-It describes a module responsible for multiplying two 16-bit numbers and storing the 32-bit result.
-Let's break it down:

 **1. Declarations:**

 - `reg [64 - 1 : 0] product;`: This line declares a register named `product` that can hold a 64-bit value.
 It's used to store the final product of the multiplication.
 The `reg` keyword signifies that this is a register, a memory element that can store a value.